- Site Analysis

 - using energy efficient and water efficient appliances, or appliances that heat their own water (unless you use solar or heat pump water heating).

 In general, the most energy efficient system for most household purposes will be an appropriately sized storage system with solar or heat pump water heating.
 For outlets that are rarely used or remote from the main hot water supply, a continuous flow system may be more convenient and minimise energy use.

-The government’s Energywise website has an online tool here to help homeowners and their advisors select a water heating system.
+The government’s Gen Less website has online information here to help homeowners and their advisors select a water heating system.